Distinctions Between Therapist Degrees

 General description: Master’s degree in clinical or counseling psychology

 For many graduate programs, this is a prerequisite before admittance.
 Most programs are two years in length and end in the defense of a thesis.
 Many programs offer terminal degrees, which allows individuals to not go on and pursue a doctoral degree, but go out into the world with the Master’s degree alone.
 Master’s level therapists are usually trained in psychotherapy techniques, but have little or no courses in psychological assessment, theory, and research.
 Most Master’s students either go on for their doctorate or become general psychotherapists.

 General description: Master’s or doctoral degree in social work

 There is also a distinction between a (licensed) clinical social worker and a general social worker.
-To become a clinical social worker, I'm told many graduates of the social work degree then go onto a 2 to 4-year institution to get more specialized training in a particular type of therapy or mileau.
+To become a clinical social worker, I’m told many graduates of the social work degree then go on to a two- to four-year institution to get more specialized training in a particular type of therapy or milieu.
 It should be noted, though, that this training is not required by most states for a person with a degree in social work to do psychotherapy.

 The terms used to describe social workers vary from state to state, and may include such titles as: Licensed Counselor of Social Work, Counselor of Social Work, psychotherapist, therapist, etc.

 General description: Medical degree with a specialty in psychiatry